aloner-pro/investAI/README.md

 # investAI

-InvestAI is a powerful generative AI application designed to assist traders and investors by providing real-time information, predictive analytics, custom tools &  personalized responses based on user's own data like financial reports,stock portfolio etc. , all in one place.
+InvestAI is a powerful generative AI application designed for providing real-time information, predictive analytics, custom tools &  personalized responses based on user's own data like financial reports,stock portfolio etc. , all in one place.
 Leveraging advanced frameworks like LangChain, InvestAI offers a seamless experience where users can interact & make informed decisions, and stay ahead in the market.

 ## Features